chrismacp/chrismacp.github.io/_posts/2017-07-11-space-junk-with-javascript.md

 <script src="/assets/js/threejs/OrbitControls.js"></script>
 <script src="/assets/js/space-junk.js"></script>

 This is my first attempt at modelling anything in 3D with JavaScript, and not being a maths expert, I need to confirm how correct it is, but I think it looks like a good start.
+The satellites are not to scale of course!

 You can control the model, moving the earth around or zoom in and out using the mouse.